ULHPC/tutorials/gpu/openacc/basics/README.md

 #### How GPUs are used for computations

 * Step 1: application preparation, initialize the memories on both CPU and GPU
-* Step 2: transfer the data to GPU
+* Step 2: transfer the data to a GPU
-* Step 3: do the computation on the GPU
+* Step 3: do the computation on a GPU
-* Step 4: transfer the data back to the CPU
+* Step 4: transfer the data back to a CPU
 * Step 5: finalize the application and delete the memories on both CPU and GPU

 ![](./Nvidia-cpu-gpu-parallel.png)